youngcharleslucas/youngcharleslucas.github.io/docs/setup.md

 #### Deployment Branch

 In the repository's settings, click on "Pages" on the left navigation bar.
-Change the Branch to "gh-pages" and "/(root)".
+Change the Branch to "gh-pages" and "/docs".
+It may not let the change to "/docs" occur until the new mkdocs file has been pushed, and added the "/docs" folder.

 #### Add .gitignore